Source: CDC.gov Infographic (PDF)

-Cholesterol is a fat-like substance in the blood that is important for your body to work properly.
+Your cholesterol numbers tell you about the amount of fat in your body.
 There are two kinds of cholesterol in your blood.
-LDL or “bad” cholesterol can build up and clog your blood vessels.
+LDL or "bad" cholesterol can build up and clog your arteries.
 This can cause a heart attack or a stroke.
-HDL or “good” cholesterol helps remove cholesterol from your blood vessels.
+HDL or "good" cholesterol help protect your heart by removing bad cholesterol from your arteries.
 Ask your doctor what your cholesterol numbers should be.

 Actions you could take to lower your risk of diabetes complications: